grommunio/grommunio-sync/README.md

 First off, thanks for taking the time to contribute!
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make will benefit everybody else and are **greatly appreciated**.

-Please read [our contribution guidelines](docs/CONTRIBUTING.md), and **thank you** for being involved!

 ## Security

 grommunio Sync follows good practices of security. grommunio constantly monitors security-related issues. grommunio Sync is provided **"as is"** without any **warranty**.
 For professional support options through subscriptions, head over to [grommunio](https://grommunio.com).

-_For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._

 ## Coding style

 This repository follows a customized coding style.
 The coding style can be validated anytime by the repositories provided [configuration file](.phpcs).
-To understand how to run the coding style toolchain, follow the instructions in [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md)

 ## License